Royal Catchfly

 image of Royal Catchfly distribution map

 Scattered in the Ozark and Ozark Border natural divisions; uncommon along the southern edge of the Unglaciated Plains.
-Cultivated statewide.
+Can be cultivated statewide.

-This is another great plant for native gardening.
-It is easily propagated by seeds and also is available for sale at most native plant nurseries in the state.
+This is a great plant for native gardening.
+It blooms during some of the hottest parts of the summer and into the fall.
+It needs well-drained, sandy or gravelly soil.
+It is easily propagated by seeds and is also available for sale at most native plant nurseries in the state.
 Please don’t dig them from the wild.

 Title